Plasmids 101: Sequence and Ligation Independent Cloning (SLIC)

 How does SLIC compare to other cloning methods?

-SLIC is most often compared to Gibson assembly, another cloning method based on homologous recombination that will be further detailed in an upcoming Plasmids 101 post.
-Instead of using T4 DNA polymerase, Gibson assembly requires T5 exonuclease in combination with Phusion polymerase and DNA ligase.
-This reaction takes place in one step rather than two steps required for SLIC, and ligase may improve the efficiency of multipart assembly.
-The higher temperature at which Gibson assembly takes place may also limit formation of secondary structures at the ends of fragments.
+SLIC is most often compared to Gibson assembly, a cloning method also based on homologous recombination.
+The higher temperature at which Gibson assembly takes place may limit formation of secondary structures at the ends of fragments.
 The major advantage of SLIC over Gibson assembly is cost, as T4 polymerase is much less expensive than the enzymes required for Gibson assembly.

 SLIC is a standardized method for multi-fragment DNA assembly, and its low cost makes it ideal for researchers doing large amounts of cloning.
 Assembly is scarless, unlike Gateway cloning, and the method’s flexibility allows it to be used with different types of PCR-generated inserts.
-By harnessing the power of DNA repair in E. coli, you can assemble multiple fragments without the need for specific restriction sites or DNA ligase!
+By harnessing the power of DNA repair, you can assemble multiple fragments without the need for specific restriction sites or DNA ligase!

 Resources at Addgene